 - 1. Chromebooks/iPads are in compliance with the Children's Internet Protection Act (CIPA). - 2.
 Chromebooks/iPads and/or District owned devices shall not be used to obtain or view products that are deemed inappropriate by CIPA.
-This includes but is not limited to pornography, alcoholic products, illegal drugs, tobacco products and/or any product in which a person must be a required minimum age to view and/or purchase.
-The distribution of any block of any block of any block of any block.
+This includes but is not limited to pornography, alcoholic products, illegal drugs, tobacco products and/or any product in which a person must be a required minimum age to view and/or purchase. - a.

-a.
 The displaying of any kind of sexually explicit image or document on any NPMH system is a violation of our policy on sexual harassment.
-In addition, sexually explicit material may not be archived, stored, distributed, edited or recorded using our network or device.

-- Students will have access to all available forms of electronic media and communication which is in support of the educational goals and objectives of N Pekin Marquette Heights Schools.
-NPMH reserves the right to block objectionable or inappropriate sites. - Students are responsible for their ethical and educational use of the technology resources of NPMH Schools. - 5.
+In addition, sexually explicit material may not be archived, stored, distributed, edited or recorded using our network or device. - 3.
+Students will have access to all available forms of electronic media and communication which is in support of the educational goals and objectives of N Pekin Marquette Heights Schools. - NPMH reserves the right to block objectionable or inappropriate sites. - 4.
+Students are responsible for their ethical and educational use of the technology resources of NPMH Schools. - 5.
 Access to the N Pekin Marquette Heights School technology resources is a privilege and not a right.
-Each employee, student and/or parent will be required to follow the Acceptable Use Policy.

-- 6. Transmission of any material that is in violation of any federal or state law is prohibited.
+Each employee, student and/or parent will be required to follow the Acceptable Use Policy. - 6.
+Transmission of any material that is in violation of any federal or state law is prohibited.
 This includes, but is not limited to the following: confidential information, copyrighted material, threatening or obscene material and viruses. - 7.
 No employee or student may use NPMH technology resources to download or distribute pirated software or data.